 How to Grow Calendula from Seed

 Calendula can easily be started from seed, either indoors or out.
 To sow the seeds outdoors, the best time to plant them depends on what type of climate you live in, but a good rule of thumb is to plant them just after the last frost of the season.
-To start Calendula indoors, plant them approximately 8 weeks before you plan to move them outside into the garden and allow them to germinate in the dark for a week or two.

-Plant the seeds about ¼” deep.
-Dwarf Calendula should be spaced 8” apart, while the taller varieties should be about 20” apart.
-Calendula like lots of sunlight and can become leggy if they do not get enough, so plant them somewhere bright but not extremely hot.
+When growing calendula, the plant likes lots of sunlight and can become leggy if they do not get enough, so plant them somewhere bright but not extremely hot.

-Calendula can survive in dry conditions, but during the hottest time of year water them once a week to keep them perky and encourage blooming.
-Deadhead old flowers regularly to promote new growth, and if the plant begins to look wilted or otherwise unhealthy cut it back quite drastically.
+Deadhead old flowers regularly to promote new growth, and if the plant begins to look wilted or otherwise unhealthy, cut it back quite drastically.
 It will come back healthier and bloom later in the year.

 Calendula can fall victim to powdery mildew, a fungal disease that can be identified by white patches on foliage.
 Remove the affected area of the plant as soon as you notice it and dispose of it to prevent the disease from spreading.

-How to Harvest, Preserve, and Use Calendula
+How to Harvest and Dry Calendula

-Organically-grown Calendula flowers are the gold standard for medicinal plants, so you will probably want to preserve some for home use.
-Harvest flowers when they are fully open and spread them out on a screen or in a shallow basket to dry.
+Harvest flowers when fully open and spread them out on a screen or in a shallow basket to dry.
 They are ready when the petals feel papery to the touch.
-Store in an airtight jar and use them in natural beauty recipes, herbal infused oils, or tea.
+Store them in an airtight jar and use them in natural beauty recipes or tea.

 - Naturally Treat Cuts and Scrapes with this Homemade Calendula Salve